-E. Catering Considerations
+5. Catering Considerations

-If you will have catering at your event, please observe the below items:

-• You are responsible for making catering arrangements.

-- Please take into consideration potential dietary restrictions/preferences of your attendees, e.g., Kosher, vegan, vegetarian, gluten-free. - To reduce food waste, please make every effort to match your order to the number of attendees. .
+- a) If you will have catering at your event, please observe the below items: - (1) You are responsible for making catering arrangements. - (2) Please take into consideration potential dietary restrictions/preferences of your attendees, e.g., Kosher, vegan, vegetarian, gluten-free, and nut-free. - (3) To reduce food waste, please make every effort to match your order to the number of attendees.